 South Korean culture was built around Confucian beliefs.
 Confucianism circles around ancestral beliefs, culture, and nature.
 All three aspects help to shape Korean society.
 Hence, South Koreans are very respectful towards their elders, and officials; they have shaped their society around cultural and traditional beliefs.

 Due to Confucius teachings, South Koreans are tolerant to all religions.
 Buddhists, Christians, and even Muslims make up the Korean population.
 Being fair and kind hearted is part of their culture and beliefs which is why you’ll find most South Koreans to be overwhelmingly helpful and kind.
+South Koreans, while deeply proud of their heritage, are generally friendly and welcoming to foreigners—always ready to lend a hand without being intrusive.
+This openness, combined with their strong sense of tradition, makes visitors feel respected and at ease, even as they experience a culture vastly different from their own.

 Respect is one of the main aspects of Korean culture.
 Respect towards your elders is absolutely essential.
 In the same fashion, respect must be given to those with authoritarian positions.
 Examples of people with authority would include: teachers, doctors, police officers, etc. Without respect, the core values of Korean culture would cease to exist.
 Indeed, kindness, understanding, good heartedness and courteousness are all products of respect.